Thrill Seekers (film): Plot

 Tom Merrick (Van Dien) is a TV reporter filming a live segment on a fire at a power plant.
-He spots a creepy-looking man (Richings), causing him to move away from his crew.
-This accidentally saves his life as the crew is killed in the partial collapse of a building.
-After the accident, Merrick gives up his job as a reporter and begins working for a magazine.
+He spots a creepy-looking man (Richings) dropping his watch.
+This momentary distraction saves his life when parts of the building collapses on top of his crew.
+After the accident, a grief-stricken Merrick gives up his job as a reporter and begins working for a magazine.

 In June 2000, while researching catastrophes, Merrick finds several pictures of the man from the power plant, who appears to turn up in different disasters (sinking of Titanic, Hindenburg disaster and Hurricane Hugo), but who still looks the same in all the pictures.
 Merrick's boss Eleanor books him a flight to Washington, D.C. to get the original photographs.
 On the plane, he spots the man from the power plant and photos and checks his luggage.
 He finds a flyer and discovers a future enterprise – Thrill Seekers – will make time travel possible in the year 2070 and will sell trips to the past to allow travelers to visit a catastrophe before it occurs, but are able to travel back in time again before they get killed.
 Merrick finds out that the flight he is on will be involved in a mid-air collision, killing everyone on board.

 Merrick forces the pilots to change course, which saves the plane from crashing.
 The mysterious man disappears before landing.
 Merrick is arrested by the FBI on the charge of aircraft hijacking.
 Agent Baker is sure about the hijacking attempt while his partner, Agent Stanton, believes Merrick's story.
 The averted disaster causes changes in the future, so Grifasi (Sheen), the head of Thrill Seekers, sends agents Cortez and Felder to the past to stop Merrick.
 The agents kidnap Merrick, but he is able to escape and hide.

 Merrick contacts his colleague Elizabeth (Bell) for help.
 They head to the Chicago subway where, according to the future itinerary, the next catastrophe will take place.
 They spot the man from the previous events and board the same train.
 Merrick confronts the man and takes his time-travel device.
 The engineer appears unconscious, and the train accelerates uncontrollably.
 Merrick manages to disconnect the locomotive from the rest of the train, but the time traveler remains behind and is killed.
 Cortez and Felder are informed by Grifasi that the prevention of the train wreck has had a huge impact on the future.
 The agents, whose own time lines are protected by a containment field around the time machine in the future, are warned that these changes may even prevent them from returning to their own time.